What is BBIT?

 BBIT is a common method of treating diabetes outside of the hospital setting, and therefore may be more familiar to patients.
 BBIT is a mnemonic meant to remind clinicians of the essential steps involved in ordering insulin:

-- Bolus - Short acting insulin to balance the carbohydrate content of food eaten in a meal.
+- Bolus - Short or rapid acting insulin to balance the carbohydrate intake with meals.

 - Insulin Correction - Additional short acting insulin used to make small corrections and bring blood glucose back to target, if needed.